ctrlouis/mailbee/README.md

 I liked the way MailBear was build and the features available.
 But some was missing and I don't really know Go language so I don't forked original repo.

+## Run with Docker

+You can easily run MailBee with Docker:

+Copy `config_sample.yml` to `config.yml` and run the server:

+    docker run -v $(PWD)/config.yml:/mailbee/config.yml ctrlouis/mailbee

+For your convenience I created a [docker-compose.yml](./docker-compose.yml) file.

 ## Run in Development

 Copy `config_sample.yml` to `config.yml` and run the server: